 Are you and your toddler just about ready to say goodbye to nappies for good?
-Then it’s time to enrol in the Pull-Ups School of Toilet Training.
+Then it’s time to start thinking about toilet training, so why not enrol in the Pull-Ups School of Toilet Training?

 We have plenty of helpful information, tools, free samples, prizes and even advice from experts and other parents, to guide both you and your toddler right through to graduation.

 Don’t be nervous about your first day of School, we know it can seem a bit overwhelming for both you and your toddler.
 However, we are here to help!

 Not all children will progress through toilet training school at the same pace.
 For some kids it will all seem easy.
 For others it can be a journey full of highs and lows.
 But to give yourself and your toddler the best chance at success make sure you are armed with the tools, information and advice you need!

 Trust your child, and let them set the pace.
 While we might think a “little push” is a good thing, when it comes to toilet training it’s not helpful to force them to learn too fast.
 Just support them with the encouragement and positive feedback they need.
 If you’re curious, then look out for the Signs of Readiness.

 It’s really great for your toddler to hear you say “You’ll do better next time” or “Don’t worry about the accident, we’ll get it right soon”.
 Keep building their confidence.
 Encourage those ‘Big Kid’ feelings!

 Try your best to avoid giving mixed signals.
 Switching back and forth to nappies is confusing to a toddler.
 Once you make the switch to training pants, stick with it.
 Wearing training pants makes your toddler feel like a “big girl” or “big boy”.

 There will be accidents!
 But mistakes are how all of us learn.
 There may be times when your toddler seems like they are regressing.
 Don’t be discouraged – this is perfectly normal.
 Stay confident that things will be back on track in no time.